-The last biennial risk assessment was conducted in 2022, and throughout 2023, corrective action plans were developed, executed, and verification re-audits were conducted as required.
-Tiffany also continued to roll out its program, conducting risk assessments and pre-sourcing audits, and reassessing its risks as it engaged and contracted with new supply chain partners in 2023.
-While SEA Program assessments identified some gaps in human rights-related policies and procedures for a fractional percentage of Tiffany's total supply chain partners in 2023, no acts of slavery, modern slavery, forced labour, child labour or human trafficking have been identified in Tiffany's active supply chain.
+The last biennial risk assessment was conducted in 2024.
+Using the results of the risk assessment, Tiffany engaged a sampling of supply chain partners to conduct third-party audits throughout 2024 and into early 2025.
+Final audit results will be received in 2025 and corrective action plans have been, or will be, issued to suppliers (with verification re-audits being conducted where critical risks are identified).
+In 2024, Tiffany also continued to roll out its program by conducting risk assessments and pre-sourcing audits, and reassessing its risks as it engaged and contracted with new supply chain partners.
+While SEA Program assessments identified some gaps in human rights-related policies and procedures for a fractional percentage of Tiffany's total supply chain partners in 2024, no acts of slavery, modern slavery, forced labour, child labour or human trafficking have been identified in Tiffany's active supply chain.
 For all identified gaps in policies and procedures, corrective action plans were established with the respective supply chain partners to address identified gaps and ensure that robust monitoring systems are in place to minimize the risk of modern slavery entering their supply chains.